 Steinberg, E.K., K.R.
 Lindner, J. Gallea, J. Meng, A.Maxwell, and F.W.
 Allendorf.
-2002.
 Rates and patterns of microsatellite mutations in pink salmon.
-Molecular Biology and Evolution 19:1198-1202.
+To be submitted to Molecular Biology and Evolution.

 Lindner, K.R., P. Spruell, C. Habicht, J. E. Seeb, H. Zhao, and F. W. Allendorf.
 In preparation.
 Estimation of chiasma interference and construction of a linkage map for pink salmon.
 To be submitted to Genetics.